 I hope you do well with whatever you decide to sell from this list – and that it gives you ideas for things to declutter if you need some quick cash (always an option to make the most of what you’ve already got when it comes to making money from home)….

-Firstly – it’s deciding WHERE to sell them – and my post about options available is HERE – but alongside that you should be looking at HOW to sell them for the best possible price.
+Firstly – it’s deciding WHERE to sell them – and there’s a lot of choice – including an online store, charity shops or garage sale – and my post about all the options available is HERE – but alongside that you should be looking at HOW to sell them for the best possible price.

 After all – if you’re going to go to the effort to set up an ad, take photos, write a description, liaise with buyers, and post the items – then you may as well get as much as possible for those things – right!

-And that’s where my next post comes in – a post with 7 amazing tips for exactly HOW to sell them to give you the best chances for success – just click on the NEXT button below and I hope they help!
+And that’s where my next post comes in – a post with 7 amazing tips for exactly HOW to sell them to give you the best chances for success – just click HERE to go there now – and I hope it helps!